Eliot Hodgkin: Career

 By the middle of the 1930s Hodgkin had established himself as a painter of still lifes, landscapes and murals, exhibiting regularly at the Royal Academy.
 His first one-man exhibition was in London at Picture Hire Ltd. in 1936.
 Shortly afterwards he began working in egg tempera.

 During World War II Hodgkin was working in the Home Intelligence Division of the Ministry of Information, and proposed making some drawings of plants growing in London's bomb sites.
 Some originals were seen in March 1945, and as a result, he was offered a 35-guinea commission as part of the War Artists Scheme.
 Two pictures were delivered in July, and one was accepted.

 In 1959 he turned down the opportunity of becoming an Academician, but continued to exhibit at the Royal Academy throughout his career, exhibiting a total of 113 paintings at the Royal Academy Summer Exhibitions between 1934 and 1981.

-Hodgkin has had one-man shows at the Leicester Galleries, New English Art Club, Picture Hire Galleries, Royal Society of British Artists, Arthur Jeffress Gallery and Agnew's, Wildenstein, and in New York at Durlacher Bros.
+Hodgkin had one-man shows at the Leicester Galleries, New English Art Club, Picture Hire Galleries, Royal Society of British Artists, Arthur Jeffress Gallery and Agnew's, Wildenstein, and in New York at Durlacher Bros.

 Eliot was also a writer.
 His books include She Closed the Door (1931), Fashion Drawing (1932), 55 Views of London (1948) and A Pictorial Gospel (1949).

 In 1979 Hodgkin stopped painting because of worsening eyesight.